jonasdk/log2iptables/README.md

 +
 Done.
 ```
-Obviously here the output is more verbose.
+Obviously, here the output is more verbose.

 ## Crontab
 I don't know which is the better way to run this script in crontab.